 As our second proposed open access route in the UK, we are planning to introduce a new service between Stirling and London along the West Coast Main Line.

 This service will transform the connectivity of a whole range of significant and rapidly changing Scottish towns along the Scottish Central corridor.

-This route is planned to start in May 2021 and will operate four times per day.
-Starting at Stirling it will call at Larbert, Greenfaulds (for Cumbernauld), Whifflet (for Coatbridge and Airdrie), Motherwell and Lockerbie in Scotland and in England at Carlisle, Preston, Crewe, Nuneaton and Milton Keynes, before terminating at London Euston.
+This route is planned to start in December 2023 and will operate four times per day.
+Starting at Stirling it will call at Larbert, Greenfaulds (for Cumbernauld), Whifflet (for Coatbridge and Airdrie), Motherwell and Lockerbie in Scotland and in England at Carlisle, Preston, Nuneaton and Milton Keynes, before terminating at London Euston.

 The line will avoid the congested Edinburgh and Glasgow stations, giving passengers a faster service without any changes required.
 Electric trains will be used along the route, with a potential travelling speed of up to 125mph.

 We have had discussions with Transport Scotland, local authorities along the route and ScotRail to discuss how we can invest in station upgrades at Larbert, Greenfaulds, Whifflet and Lockerbie to improve passenger and staff facilities.

 This new operation will be based in Scotland where the trains would be maintained, with an additional base at Preston or Crewe to operate the southern end of the route.
 The new operation is expected to create approximately 100 new and permanent full-time roles.